KieronH90/KieronH90.github.io/_posts/2025-01-25-Deciphering Big Data.md

 # Deciphering Big Data
 ## A record of my work

 This is a record of the work and tasks completed during this unit.
+Below are all the tasks, in which I received explicit instructions to include the outcome on my e-portfolio

 ## Task 1: Discussion